wavingtide/programming-knowledge-hub/devops/infrastructure-as-code/terraform.md

 # Generated File/Folders
+When running `terraform init`
-- `.terraform.lock.hcl` - dependency lock file
+- `.terraform.lock.hcl` - dependency lock file which tracks the provider dependencies
+  - Terraform will re-select the version in lock file if it exists, use `terraform init -upgrade` to override the behavior

 # Terraform Language